BreuerLabs/DaredEVAL/README.md

 | MNIST         | 60.000  |  Low-Res   | Automatic  |
 | FashionMNIST  | 60.000  |  Low-Res   | Automatic  |

-(**) There is a torchvision bug (link?) at the moment with downloading CelebA with gdown; this requires the `img_align_celeba.zip` file to be downloaded manually.
+(**) There is a torchvision bug ([link](https://github.com/pytorch/vision/issues/8204#issuecomment-1935737815)) at the moment with downloading CelebA with gdown; this requires the `img_align_celeba.zip` file to be downloaded manually.
 To do this, download `img_align_celeba.zip` from [this link](https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8?resourcekey=0-5BR16BdXnb8hVj6CNHKzLg), place the .zip folder in `data/celeba`, and unzip.

 ### Attack Metrics
 | Name | Example Usage | Description |